-- Lord Abbett has implemented special voting measures with respect to companies for which a Board member (i) has had a material business or professional relationship with a company within the company's last two fiscal years, (ii) has an immediate family member who is employed by the company, (iii) owns more than 5% of the company's outstanding shares, and/or (iv) serves as officer, director, partner employee, or consultant to the company.
-If a Fund owns stock in such a company, Lord Abbett will notify the Funds' Sustainability & Proxy Committee (the "Committee") and seek voting instructions from the Committee only in those situations where Lord Abbett proposes not to follow the Proxy Service Provider's recommendations.
-In these instances, if applicable, the independent director/trustee will abstain from any discussions and voting by the Committee regarding the company. - Lord Abbett also has implemented special voting measures with respect to any company (including any subsidiary of a company or retirement plan sponsored by a company) that has a significant business relationship with Lord Abbett.
-For this purpose, a "significant business relationship" means: (1) a broker dealer firm that is responsible for one percent or more of the Funds' total dollar amount of shares sold for the last 12 months; (2) a firm that is a sponsor firm with respect to Lord Abbett's separately managed account business; (3) an institutional account client that has an investment management agreement with Lord Abbett; (4) an institutional client that, to Lord Abbett's knowledge, holds at least \$5 million in shares of the Funds; and/ or (5) a retirement plan client that, to Lord Abbett's knowledge, has at least \$5 million invested in the Funds.
+- Lord Abbett has implemented special voting measures with respect to companies for which a Lord Abbett Family of Funds or Lord Abbett Alternatives Funds Board member (i) has had a material business or professional relationship with a company within the company's last two fiscal years, (ii) has an immediate family member who is employed by the company, (iii) owns more than 5% of the company's outstanding shares, and/or (iv) serves as officer, director, partner employee, or consultant to the company.
+If a Fund owns stock in such a company, Lord Abbett will notify the Proxy Conflict Committee (The Committee) or the appropriate Lord Abbett proposes not to follow the Proxy Service Provider's recommendations.
+In these instances, if applicable, the independent director/trustee will abstain from any discussions and voting by the subcommittee regarding the company. - Lord Abbett also has implemented special voting measures with respect to any company (including any subsidiary of a company or retirement plan sponsored by a company) that has a significant business relationship with Lord Abbett.
+For this purpose, a "significant business relationship" means: (i) a broker dealer firm that is responsible for one percent or more of the Funds' total dollar amount of shares sold for the last 12 months; (ii) a firm that is a sponsor firm with respect to Lord Abbett's separately managed account business; (iii) an institutional account client that has an investment management agreement with Lord Abbett; (iv) an institutional investor that, to Lord Abbett's knowledge, holds at least \$5 million in shares of the Funds; and/ or (v) a retirement plan client that, to Lord Abbett's knowledge, has at least \$5 million invested in the Funds.